johngodley/redirection/readme.txt

 == Changelog ==

+An x.1 version increase introduces new or updated features and can be considered to contain 'breaking' changes.
+A x.x.1 increase is purely a bug fix and introduces no new features, and can be considered as containing no breaking changes.

 = 4.6.2 - 6th January 2020 =
 * Fix 404 log export button
 * Fix HTTPS option not appearing enabled